zanata/zanata.github.io/download/index.md

 layout: download
 ---

-## Prerequisites
+## What you need

 - JBoss Enterprise Application Platform 6 (EAP).
-This is the recommended container for Zanata, and it can be downloaded [here](http://www.jboss.org/jbossas/downloads/).
-You can also download a [pre-configured JBoss AS 7 here](http://sourceforge.net/projects/zanata/files/server/zanata-server.zip/download), but please note that this is not the supported configuration.
+This is the recommended container for Zanata, and it can be [downloaded here](http://www.jboss.org/jbossas/downloads/).
+- ...
+OR Wildfly (recommended version is 8.1.x) which can be [downloaded here](http://wildfly.org/downloads/)
 - A suitable MySQL database.
 This is NOT included in the Zanata archive.
 You can [download MySQL here](http://dev.mysql.com/downloads/mysql/).
-- A database java connector (mysql-java-connector).
-This is included in the pre-configured JBoss AS from above, or it can be [downloaded here](http://dev.mysql.com/downloads/connector/j/).
 - An email (SMTP) server to perform certain notifications.
-- JDK version 6 or later.
+- JDK version 7 or later (7 is recommended as JBoss might not run on newer versions).
+It can be [downloaded here](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 The following packages are optional, but recommended:

 - clamav for virus protection.
-- Suitable fonts for CAPTCHA and server monitoring diagrams.

-## Overview

-Use the following steps to download and configure a Zanata server:

- 1. Download and extract the server archive.
- 1. Create a database for your Zanata data.
- 1. Configure the admin users and email details.
- 1. Start the server.

-## Downloading and Extracting the Server Archive

-Download and extract the [Zanata server archive](http://sourceforge.net/projects/zanata/files/server/zanata-server.zip/download):

-In the following procedures, `<ZANATA DIR>` refers to the location where you extracted the Zanata server archive.

-Alternatively, if you have downloaded EAP 6 for use with Zanata, please refer to the [following configuration guide](https://github.com/zanata/zanata-server/wiki/JBoss-AS-7) to fully configure your Zanata instance.

 ## Setting up the Zanata Database